omercnet/BurpJDSer-ng/README.md

 Finally, create a "libs/" directory next to your burp.jar and put all the jars in it.

 ###2) Start Burp plugin
-Simply load it in the Extender tab, the Output window will list all the loaded jars from ./libs/
+Download from [here](https://github.com/IOActive/BurpJDSer-ng/raw/master/dist/BurpJDSer-ng.jar) and simply load it in the Extender tab, the Output window will list all the loaded jars from ./libs/

 ###3) Inspect serialized Java traffic